What is Couples Therapy?

 - People committed to relationships can motivate each other and act as positive influences, encouraging one another to remain sober.

-Behavioral therapy for couples suffering from substance abuse
+Behavioral therapy for couples suffering from substance abuse:

 Behavioral therapy is the bedrock of all substance abuse treatments.
 It helps people unravel their bad behaviors and replaces them with healthier coping skills and productive thought patterns.
 Two common types of behavioral therapy applied when treating couples affected by addiction are: